-Everything about Clos St. Martin St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Clos St. Martin St. Emilion with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on winemaking and vineyards.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos St. Martin History, Overview

-The style of Clos Saint Martin is sensuous.
-Its round, opulent, soft textures are coupled with plums, dark berries, licorice and minerality.
-Vintages prior to 2000 are not produced in the same style.
-2005 Clos St. Martin remains the finest wine this estate has ever produced.
-While difficult to find, it’s worth the effort to locate at least a few bottles.
+The style of Clos Saint Martin is a wine for pleasure seekers.
+The wine is sensuous, offering round, opulent, soft , velvet textures, coupled with plums, dark berries, licorice and minerality.
+Vintages prior to 2000 are not produced with the same sexy character you find today.

 Clos St. Martin Vineyards, Terroir, Grapes, Winemaking